fabianfassnacht/QGIS_Tutorial5/Tutorial_5_Digitizing.md

 **Figure 19: The attribute table.**

 This will open another new window as seen in Figure 20.
-This new window represents to the “Field calculator” tool which is a powerful tool to update the attribute table of any vector layer and add new information to it.
+This new window represents the “Field calculator” tool which is a powerful tool to update the attribute table of any vector layer and add new information to it.
 We will now use it to add a new columns to the attribute table of the Shapefile that contains the crater Polygon.
 As we can see in Figure 19, this Polygon currently contains only a single Polygon.
 We will later see other attribute tables with a lot more objects.

 To now add the area of our crater Polygon, we

 **select “Create a new field”, then we define an “Output field name” by typing in “area” in the field marked with “1” in Figure 20.
 Next, we have to define the “Output field type”.
 Here we click on the drop–down–menu marked with “2” and select “Decimal number (real)”.
 After selecting this option, the “Precision” field marked with “3” gets activated.**

 This field together with the field “Output field length” defines how many digits can be stored in the new columns of the attribute table.
 This is similar to defining the cell format in Excel.
 In our case we want the area to be a decimal number which means that we can also have digitis behind the comma.
-The original option “Whole number (integer)” can only store whole numbers like 1, 2, 3, 34, 789 etc., while a “Decimal number (real)” field is able to store decimal numbers such as 45.3 or 648.99932.
+As you remember from the thoretical lecture, the option “Whole number (integer)” can only store whole numbers like 1, 2, 3, 34, 789 etc., while a “Decimal number (real)” field is able to store decimal numbers such as 45.3 or 648.99932.
 The number of digits behind the comma are defined with the “Precision field” while Output field lengths defines the number of total digits (digits before and after the comma together).
-So in our case, **we will set the “Output field lengths” to 15 and the “Precision” to 2.**
+So in our case,

+**we will set the “Output field lengths” to 15 and the “Precision” to 2.**

 A short summary what the other “Output field types” mean is given in Table 1.